happo/happo.io/README.md

 A path to a file that will be executed before rendering your components.
-This is useful if you for instance want to inject global css styling (e.g. a css reset), custom fonts, etc. This script is executed in a DOM environment, so it's safe to inject things into the `<head>`.
+This is useful if you for instance want to inject global css styling (e.g. a css reset), custom fonts, polyfills etc. This script is executed in a DOM environment, so it's safe to inject things into the `<head>`.

 ```js
 const path = require('path');